xl0/lovely-tensors/README.md

              [-1.1944, -1.4559, -1.4210,  ..., -1.6476, -1.4733,  2.4308],
              [-1.2293, -1.5256, -1.5081,  ..., -1.6824, -1.5256,  2.3611]]])

-Was it really useful for me, as a human, to see all these numbers?
+Was it really useful for you, as a human, to see all these numbers?

 What is the shape?
 What are the statistics?